nrbn/Portico-Estate/README.md

 **Building users**
 ----
-  Returns json data for users of building.
+  Get users of a building.

 * **URL**